DrParulShah/Melanoma_Detection_Using_CNN/README.md

 - we can try and augment the training data in order to balance te class distribution

-Observations and learnings from Second CNN Model (no dropout, used data augmentation):
+Observations and learnings from Second CNN Model (used dropout and custom data augmentation):
 <!-- [model 2 performance](images/CNN_model2_Training_Performance.png) -->
 <img src="images/CNN_model2_Training_Performance.png" width="300" height="300">